therealmaxkim/Direction-Visualizer/README.md

 4. Basic overview of how this works

 When you click on the video, a point is made and the coordinates are saved.
 It is tracked and when it has a precious lockon, the point should turn blue.
 At every draw, I determine the compass direction that the point has moved based on the difference between current and previous coordinates at each draw.

-Then, I use a frequency map to keep track of how many times the code thinks a certain direction was made.
-If it determines that the point is going "west", say 10 times, then it will display "west" on the screen.
-I use a frequency map because it is easy to use and I also need a way to stablize the output because the code will fluctuate between different compass directions.
-However, when it is certain that a point is moving in "southwest", it will output "southwest" say 50 times in a row.
-I keep track of what direction the code has determined and update that to render the text.
+One problem I had was that even though the directions were correct, the output (which compass direction) would fluctate and you get some outliers.
+For example, you would get 50 "southwest" in a row and then 1 "southeast" thrown in there.
+The display would change fast because I was drawing this at every "draw" function call.
+I needed a way to "remember" the past outputs and go with the "majority" of the outputs.

+I decided to solve this using a frequency map.
+I have a constant that is the threshold of when a direction has to occur before it is shown on the screen.
+I increment on the frequency map when a direction occurs, and if it hits a threshold, I show it on the screen and then reset my map.

+But I still needed a way to stop the text from showing at every "draw" function.
+The text would only show up for a second and then be erased because in between the frequency map being updated - for example, if my threshold was 10, and I got 50 "northeast" in a row, then it would show for that 1 second after 10 of thoses, then need to wait until the next 10 got filled.
+Which would make my text blink on and off instead of staying on screen.

+I went with something simple: a variable "oldDirection".
+I just update this variable to whatever my last code determined to be the direction.
+This worked well because it would also reset along with the code - for example, if no movement is detected then the compass direction would be an empty string. (which would then erase the text).
+If 100 of "north" occured and my threshold was 10, it would consistently show that "north" text.

 I have put constants to determine the threshold that the code has to output a compass direction before it shows it on the screen, on top of app.js